-A patient's funding information can be accessed by clicking the patient to go to their profile, then clicking the Funding tab.
+A patient's funding information can be accessed by clicking the patient's name to go to their profile, then clicking the Funding tab.

 Halaxy automatically manages the complex relationship between fees, invoices and clinical reports - all you need to do is enter a few details.
 This ensures that your invoices and clinical reports are compliant with funding bodies' requirements and helps ensure that you and your patients are paid as promptly as possible.